Helios113/deep_nano/content/authors/Paul/_index.md

 ---

 Dr Paul Lapham currently is an Data Analyst at Reboot.
-Before joining Reboot, I completed a PhD in Computational Electrical and Electronic Engineering at the University of Glasgow.
-That has equipped me with the problem-solving skills for pursuing my career in Data.
+Before joining Reboot, he completed a PhD in Computational Electrical and Electronic Engineering at the University of Glasgow.

-Outside of work, I am a keen football and basketball fan and really enjoy cooking.